sgrif/diesel.rs-website/src/index.md

 ```
 :::

-Loading all the posts for a users:
+Loading all the posts for a user:

 ::: code-block